x1n32/Interactive-Support-for-Learning-Collaborative-Software-Development/Task1.md

 - Actual output:  [See answer here](https://learn.onlinegdb.com/1IHVeidxO)<br/>

 ## Introductory Tasks:
-- On another tab, go to the GitHub page (Go to GitHub Button).
+- On another tab, go to the GitHub page
-- Then open GitPod to start programming (In the search bar: gitpod.io/# where # is the web address).
+- Then open GitPod to start programming
 - Click yes to anything that needs downloading.
 - Open src/main/java/github/x1n32/Task1Calculator/calculator.java
-- Run the code (via F5 or right-click and Run Java)
+- Run the code
 - On **this** page, click on the link at the calculator status link.
 Can you see what the error is?
 -[ ] Back on GitPod, look at the add function.
 Change 'return a + 5' to 'return a + b'.
-- Copy the 'Save your work code' and run it in the console of GitPod (Look at the info page for help)
+- Copy the 'Save your work code' and run it in the console of GitPod
 - Reload this page.
 Any differences?

 ## Main Tasks: <br>
 Open calculator2.java
-- [ ] Fix squareOfB so that it returns the square value of input B (A number multiplied by itself e.g. num1 * num1)
+- [ ] Fix squareOfB so that it returns the square value of input B
-- [ ] Fix fourAC so that it returns the value of 4 x input a x input c (multiply in code uses the * key.)
+- [ ] Fix fourAC so that it returns the value of 4 x input a x input c
-- [ ] Fix squareRootAnswer so that it returns the square root of (square of B - 4AC) (hint: Math.sqrt(X))
+- [ ] Fix squareRootAnswer so that it returns the square root of (B squared - 4AC)
-- [ ] Fix positive answer method/function (use + where the image has +-)
+- [ ] Fix positive answer method/function
-- [ ] Now do the same for the negative answer but using - instead of +
+- [ ] Now do the same for the negative answer but use - instead of +
 - [ ] Using all the functions you have created, put it all into the final function 'quadraticFormula' to find the answer.

+### Tips/Hints
+- This webpage has a link to check your progress below, and a link to GitHub.
+- Going to Github can be easily accessed via the 'View on GitHub Button'.
+- Gitpod can be accessed in the search bar via gitpod.io/# where # is the web address.
+- Run code can be done via F5 or right-click and Run Java
+- Save your work after each subtask
+- Stuck on something else?
+Look at the information page for help
+- A square of a number is a number multiplied by itself (e.g. num1 * num1)
+- Multiply in java is the * key
+- Square Root: Math.sqrt(X)

 ## Code to save your work
 - Remember to save your work.
 Copy and Paste the code in the 'Terminal' at the bottom of the screen below.